 We estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$ million, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 If the underwriters' option to purchase additional shares from us is exercised in full, we estimate that our net proceeds will be \$ million.
 Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) of 1.0 million in the number of shares we are offering would increase (decrease) the net proceeds approximately \$ million to support the clinical development of SEL-212, including SEL-212's Phase 2 clinical trial;
+Each increase (decrease) of 1.0 million in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by \$ million, assuming the assumed